MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_05_Lab5_Ex1_Safe_Attachments.md

 # Learning Path 5- Lab 5 - Exercise 1 - Implement a Safe Attachments policy

-You now have a Global admin account set up for Holly Dickson, and you're signed into Microsoft 365 as Holly.
-In this phase of your pilot project for Adatum, you want to create a Safe Attachments policy and turn on Microsoft Defender for Office 365, which provides advanced threat protection for SharePoint, OneDrive, and Microsoft Teams.
+In this phase of Adatum's Microsoft 365 pilot project, Holly Dickson wants to create a Safe Attachments policy and turn on Microsoft Defender for Office 365.
+Doing so will provide advanced threat protection for SharePoint, OneDrive, and Microsoft Teams.

 **Note:** You will not be able to validate the Safe Attachments policy.
 To do so would require that you attach a virus or malware-infected file to an email, which is something that Microsoft does not recommend.